lumarega/android-room-word-sample/README.md

-# android-room-word-sample
-Android Room sample
+Android project sample using Room and LiveData based on the Android Developers codelab.